 Make sure you have this figured out before you move forward.

-When it comes to your medium you want to be clear on how your course materials will be delivered.
+When it comes to your medium you want to be clear on how your online course materials will be delivered.
 Here are some questions to ask yourself:

 I interviewed Leah Remillet, and for her first business in photography, she knew her audience was busy moms.
 So she offered audio training.
 That way, her learners could listen as they did other things.
 This may seem simple, but it was one of the reasons she attributed to earning 7-figures from that particular course.